 Michael Bay called the battle scenes “his homeland version of Black Hawk Down (2001)”, although more likely the idea seems to have been to conduct a Transformers film by way of the recent Battle Los Angeles (2011).
 The show-stopping set-piece is a sequence where the military irregulars skydive through the city in wingsuits (scenes that looks fabulous in 3D), eventually ending up in a glass-sided high-rise that a Driller is wrapping itself around and tearing down, causing everybody inside to go hurtling from one side to the other at the same time as they are being attacked by the Driller, with the group at one point plummeting down the glass on the outside and having to shoot out the windows so as not to fall to the bottom.
 It is during these scenes at least that Dark of the Moon is truly in its element and where the special effects approach a near work of art.
 On the other hand, the drawn-out battle sequence does suffer from typical Michael Bay-ism.
 After producing such a stupendously amazing sequence, Bay fails to leave it there and continues to drags the explosions and mass destruction on for another 30 minutes.
 As with most of the Transformers films, everything eventually collapse into a mass of numbing excess.
 At least, you cannot complain that Michael Bay has failed to deliver exactly what we expected of the film when we sat down.

 Michael Bay subsequently went onto make Transformers: Age of Extinction (2014) and Transformers: The Last Knight (2017) with a completely new cast.
-Bumblebee (2018) was a spinoff where Michael Bay steps back to a producer position.
+These were followed by Bumblebee (2018) and Transformers: Rise of the Beasts (2023) where Michael Bay stepped back to a producer position..